Jason-Ting/Weather-Derivatives/README.md

 dX_t = \theta (\mu - X_t) dt + \sigma dW_t
 $$

-This stochastic equation is governed by a brownian motion $$dW_t$$ drawn from a normal distribution
+This stochastic equation is governed by a brownian motion $dW_t$ drawn from a normal distribution